icml2026-anon/HMSPAR/README.md

-# HMSPAR: Hierarchical Multi-modal Sparse Parameter-sharing Architecture for Retail analytics
+# HMSPAR: Homologous Multimodal Fusion with Parallel Sparsity–Dynamics Awareness for Sparse Sequence Classiffcation

 A comprehensive multi-modal machine learning framework for time series classification and prediction tasks in retail and e-commerce domains.